 Figure 3-3 charts the upper and lower pressure transducer data and the calculated water level in the well.
 Table 3-2 and Figure 3-3 show the wellhead pressure at atmospheric pressure prior to 2010 followed by a gradual increase in pressure through August 16, 2010 to 14.19 psia.
 Following the August 17, 2010 well maintenance event including venting, the wellhead pressure has remained relatively constant within a normal atmospheric pressure range through November 16, 2016.
 At that time, upper transducer replacement required venting the wellhead.
 Following the maintenance, the wellhead pressure increased slowly until July 2018 when it began to trend down.
 This is likely a response to gas production stimulation that occurred when the well was vented.
 Figure 3-3 shows a stable downhole pressure trend (213.52-214.19 psia) for the entire period of record.
 Figure 3-3 also shows a stable water level averaging 43.0 ft bgs until November 2009, followed by a gradually declining water level trend through July 1, 2010 (50.13 ft bgs).
 The water level increased to 49.28 ft bgs until the well was vented on August 17, 2010.
 The water level immediately rose to 44.36 ft bgs when the well was vented on August 17, 2010 but has since followed apparent gentle seasonal fluctuation until November 16, 2016.
 At that time, the well was vented to replace the upper pressure transducer.
-Upon replacement, the pressure measured at the wellhead has steadily increased from approximately 12.20 psi to 17 psi on January 1, 2019 and then changed to a decreasing pressure trend.
+Upon replacement, the pressure measured at the wellhead has steadily increased from approximately 12.20 psi to 17 psi on January 1, 2019 and then changed to a decreasing pressure trend which has now generally stabilized to about 2 psi above atmospheric pressure.
 As such, the calculated water level was in steady decline during this time period as gas pressure has apparently depressed it.
-Likewise, with the 2018 reversal of the wellhead gas pressure
+Likewise, with the 2018 reversal of the wellhead gas pressure increase trend to a decreasing trend, the calculated water level increased through the mid-2024 before declining by approximately five feet.